-- (ii) in any other case, to the chairman of the corporation; and - (c) give public notice of the name of each candidate whom he or she has declared elected. - FPP52.2 The returning officer is to make: - (a) the total number of votes given for each candidate (whether elected or not), and - (b) the number of rejected ballot papers under each of the headings in rule FPP44.5, - (c) the number of rejected text voting records under each of the headings in rule FPP44.10, available on request.
+- where the election is held under a proposed constitution pursuant to powers conferred on the [insert name] NHS Trust by section 33(4) of the 2006 Act, to the chairman of the NHS Trust, or - (ii) in any other case, to the chairman of the corporation; and - (c) give public notice of the name of each candidate whom he or she has declared elected. - FPP52.2 The returning officer is to make: - (a) the total number of votes given for each candidate (whether elected or not), and - (b) the number of rejected ballot papers under each of the headings in rule FPP44.5, - (c) the number of rejected text voting records under each of the headings in rule FPP44.10, available on request.